EquatorDev/Front-End-Style-Guide/README.md

 ## HTML

 ### Closing tags

 Close your tags.
 It's tidier and easier to read and identify nesting.

-### Images
+### Image Alt Tags

-Don't forget your alt tags which should be a concise description of what the image shows.
+All images should have an alt tag.
+It should be a concise description of what the image shows.
 Forgetting to do so fails to meet accessibility standards.

 ### Presentational Tags